jobisoft/Provider-4-TbSync/docs/getting_started.rst

     File containing your implementation of the :class:`Base` class and a few other classes, depending on what your add-on is supposed to do.
 See :doc:`api` for more details.

   manager
     Folder containing resources used be the manager UI.
-In paticular the XUL file for the *Create new account* dialog of your provider add-on (announced via :class:`Base.getCreateAccountWindowUrl`) and the XUL file containing your tabs for the *Edit account dialog* (announced via :class:`Base.getEditAccountOverlayUrl`).
+In paticular the XUL file for the *Create new account* dialog of your provider add-on (see :class:`Base.getCreateAccountWindowUrl`) and the XUL file containing your tabs for the *Edit account dialog* (see :class:`Base.getEditAccountOverlayUrl`).